gnxlxnxx/dubins_path/README.md

 ## Status

 - I've tested some easy scenarios if you encounter any problems feel free to open an issue or PR
-- I have not looked into ccc paths yet but I'm gonna do that asap
 - This code is a little messy feel free to PR a cleanup ;)

 ## License